vicasze/sra_fetch/README.md

 Note: a query needs at least one criteria among: *query*, *accession*, *organism*, *layout*, *mbases*, *publication-date*, *platform*, *selection*, *source*, *strategy*.
 Field not relevant for the search can be left blank, with "".

-To run the software, you need to pass the json file as input to the main function, as:
+Run the software by passing the json file as input to the main function:
 ```
 python ./src/sra_fetch.py -i search_params.json
 ```